sangtvo/EDA-and-Hotel-Cancellation-Prediction/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 Precision | 77.17% | 86.02% | 87.43%
 Accuracy | 81.44% | 79.97% | 84.50%
-* The best model is the ***random forest model*** with an overall accuracy of 84.50% which means that the model will correctly predict hotel guest cancellation 84.50% of the time.
+* The best model is the **random forest model** with an overall accuracy of 84.50% which means that the model will correctly predict hotel guest cancellation 84.50% of the time.

-This study has found a random forest model with the 10 most significant factors in hotel cancellations and the recommended course of action for hotel management should be focusing at least 3 factors to reduce cancellation rates.
+This study has found the random forest model as the winning model and the recommended course of action for hotel management should be focusing at least 3 factors to reduce cancellation rates based on the top 10 important features.
 For any business, a good objective is for businesses to focus the larger and easier variables to mitigate their losses due to resources and manpower.

 It is evident that city cancellations are more dominant in the southern part of Portugal than resort hotels and average to high lead times have higher cancellation rates. .
 Perhaps city hotels should remodel or become attractive with amenities like a resort hotel, yet affordable for guests.
 As for lead times, the longer a guest holds a reservation, the more likely they are to cancel.
 In order to mitigate this risk, hotels can offer larger discounts or non-refundable bookings for booking in advance.
 Another option is to provide free amenities like breakfast, Wi-Fi, laundry or dry cleaning, and pool access.
 One factor that increases cancellation rates are deposit types.
 At least 80% of the data require no deposits.
 This is quite high and can be mitigated by requiring fees for cancellation or mandatory deposits.
 When hotels have stricter cancellation policies, guests are less inclined to cancel the reservation.

 Key Takeaways
 ---
+* Roughly 75-80% of the guest reservations do not require deposits and a little over 33% of those guests cancel.
+* 2016 is the most visited year which doubled compared to the previous year.
+* At least 50% of the bookings are made through an online travel agency and roughly 25% are offline travel agents and tour operators.
+* Aviation market segment don't bother booking resort hotels and city hotels are much more favorable.
+* Roughly after 50 days, bookings are more likely to be cancelled.
+* Random forest model outperforms both KNN and logistic regression models with an overall accuracy of 84.50%.